 Rabbits like sleeping in places that are similar to their natural sleeping conditions, like a burrow.
 Somewhere that is secluded, with an entrance and exit is perfect!

 A nice secluded hutch is ideal, especially if there is a separate sleeping section that is secluded from the rest of the hutch.

 Can My Rabbit Sleep In My Bed?

 We wouldn’t recommend this. you are obviously much much larger than your rabbit and any rolling over and movement during the night can be very dangerous and cause crushing and suffocation.

 Should Your Rabbit Sleep Outside?

 Rabbits can most definitely live outside.
-However you should ensure that their hutch and surrounding areas are secure and out of sight of predators.
-Merely seeing a predator approach their enclosure can cause a lot of stress for your rabbit.
+However, you should ensure that their hutch and surrounding areas are secure and out of sight of predators.
+Merely seeing a predator approach their enclosure can cause stress for your rabbit.

 You should also be mindful of the weather conditions.
 Ensure the enclosure has suitable shelter from the elements, and provide ample soft, warm bedding for your rabbit to nestle down into during the night.